-(a) Required documents.
-A motion or cross-motion must consist of the following documents:

-(1) a notice of motion stating the date, time, and place of the hearing;

-(2) a certification containing the facts supporting the relief requested;

-(3) a memorandum of law stating the legal basis for the relief requested, or a statement why a memorandum of law is unnecessary;

-(4) a proposed order; and

-(5) Local Form Certification of Service.

-(b) Waiver of 14 day stay.
+- a) Required documents.
+A motion or cross-motion must consist of the following documents: - (1) a notice of motion stating the date, time, and place of the hearing; - (2) a certification containing the facts supporting the relief requested in compliance with Local Bankruptcy Rule 7007-1; - (3) a memorandum of law stating the legal basis for the relief requested, or a statement why a memorandum of law is unnecessary; - (4) a proposed order; and - (5) Local Form Certification of Service. - (b) Waiver of 14 day stay.
 A request for a waiver of the stay imposed by Bankruptcy Rules 4001(a)(3), 6004(h), or 6006(d) must appear in the notice of motion.